wuxb45/wormhole/README.md

 Read `Makefile.common` for options on optimization and debugging levels (O=).

-## ARM64 (experimental)
+## AArch64

-Wormhole now builds on 64-bit ARM (aarch64).
+Wormhole supports 64-bit ARM CPUs (AArch64).
 The currect implementation requires NEON SIMD and the `crc` features on the target CPU.
-The Clang in our testbed (clang-8, Ubuntu 18.04) does not support `-march=native` so the target needs to be explicitly specified.

-    $ make CCC=clang-8 ARCH=armv8-a+crc
+The code has been tested on a Raspberry PI 4 running 64-bit ArchlinuxArm, and a Jetson Nano running Ubuntu Groovy.

 ## Sample programs
 To run the demo code: